 Bio21 is a multidisciplinary hub that brings the top minds in academia and industry together with core platform technology and supportive infrastructure.
 As one of the University of Melbourne’s flagship R&D facilities and first cross-faculty institute, Bio21 has gained global recognition for excellence in fundamental research, building productive partnerships, and setting up commercialisation pathways through interactions with leading biotechnology companies for new therapies and biotechnology.

-The Bio21 Institute began nearly two decades ago with the idea that groundbreaking scientific discoveries and inventions often happen through the interaction of distinct fields, such as the collision of life sciences, physical and chemical sciences, computing, genomics and engineering.
+The Bio21 Institute began nearly two decades ago with the idea that groundbreaking scientific discoveries and inventions often happen through the interaction of distinct fields, such as the collision of life sciences, physical and chemical sciences, computing, genomics, molecular biology and engineering.
 Rather than working in the academic silos of the past, Bio21 enabled the University of Melbourne’s STEM departments to collaborate and co-create with other leading research entities.

 Today Bio21 hosts ~800 personnel and four buildings with the 6-storey David Penington Building looking over Flemington Road in Parkville.
 It is in walking distance of the other major institutions in the surrounding biomedical and university precincts.
 Its nationally-significant equipment platforms – representing more than $50m of investment – are heavily used by partnering hospitals and research organisations across the Melbourne Biomedical Precinct.
 In this way, the broadest array of scientists, developers and technicians from private and public sectors are able to access and use the specialised equipment to gain new knowledge and translate their discoveries.